NSERC CREATE Program

 Application Process

-• Regular stream (institutional cap applies)
+• Regular stream (institutional allotment applies)

-• International stream (no institutional cap)
+• International stream (no institutional allotment)

 There is a limit on researchers' participation in multiple active CREATE initiatives.
 An individual researcher may participate in a maximum of two CREATE initiatives as either an applicant or co-applicant.
 Additionally, researchers may be the applicant for one CREATE initiative per year.